gavinmcfarland/plugma-deprecated/README.md

 }
 ```

 Figma plugins either run as a main function with no menu commands, or with one or more menu commands.
-Therefore the Poncho framework expects either an anonymous function, or one or more named functions.
+Therefore the Plugma framework expects either an anonymous function, or one or more named functions.

 ## The `plugin` reference